kanwarjotp/TheMusicDictionary/readme.md

 1. Python 3
 2. A MySQL Server

 Once you are sure that the above requirements are statisfied, it's time to install all the required packages.
+To do so run the following cmds in bash.
 This is required only for the first time.

 ```sh
 python3 -m pip install -U pip